sudhirj/liz/README.md

-#Macho
+#Liz

-Macho lets you organize your JS templates in any file and directory structure that you want, and compiles all your templates into one tight JS file when run.
+Liz is a manger for Hogan.js templates. lets you organize and manage your JS templates in any file and directory structure that you want, and compiles all your templates into one compact JS file when run.

-Macho is specially built to work with [Hogan.js](http://twitter.github.com/hogan.js/), but it can be adapted to help you with plain [Mustache](http://mustache.github.com/) (or any other) templating engine.
+Liz can also be adapted to help you with plain [Mustache](http://mustache.github.com/) (or any other) templating engine.
 It derives heavily from and is a lot like [`hulk`](https://github.com/twitter/hogan.js/blob/master/bin/hulk), except that you don't need to have one template per file.

 ##Usage

 ```
-$ npm install macho -g
+$ npm install liz -g
-$ macho <input_path> <output_file>
+$ liz <input_path> <output_file>
 ```
 For instance, if you've got
 ####templates/users.html